Viacheslav1510/CI_PP5_VV/README.md

 - Wishlist

   - Allows user to add favourite items to wished list
-  - User can delete item from wishlist or add it to bag
+  - User can delete item from wish list or add it to bag
   - Wishlist works on all products page and in product details
   - User stories covered: 8.